-Medical
+Bio-Medical

-In the Diagnostics business, our goal is for BATM to become integral to the diagnosis of disease in selected markets such as China, South America and Russia.
-BATM's strategy is to focus on the development of solutions for small- and mediumsized laboratories, with a particular emphasis on private practice laboratories, including the supply of a broad range of Reagents.
+Throughout 2015, our Bio-Medical operations showed a continuous increase in revenue and profits.
+Our primary focus remains the Diagnostics business, where our goal is for BATM to become integral in the diagnosis of disease in selected markets such as China, South America and Russia.
+BATM's strategy is to focus on the development of solutions for smalland medium-sized laboratories, with a particular emphasis on private practice laboratories, including the supply of a broad range of reagents.
 The Diagnostics operations are mainly conducted by Adaltis, which is located in Rome.
+We are continuing to advance this strategy in 2016, in particular through our agreement with Gamida for Life to establish a joint venture company, Ador Diagnostics, to progress the development and marketing of a unique rapid-results molecular diagnostics system.